EllieChen-Git/CSS-Course-Conquering-Responsive-Layouts/README.md

 }
 ```

-- Links by default is inline element, so margin-top and margin-bottom won't work on them
+- Links by default is an inline element, so margin-top and margin-bottom won't work on them

 ```css
 .nav__item {